nextcloud/integration_google/README.md

 Once signed in, you can import data and change settings by going to Nextcloud Settings > Google Synchronization.

-This page is equivalent to [Google Integration](integration_google) with the exception of the buttons "Sync calendar" next to each calendar.
+This page is equivalent to [Google Integration][integration_google] with the exception of the buttons "Sync calendar" next to each calendar.
-- "Import calendar" is the same as [Google Integration](integration_google).
+- "Import calendar" is the same as [Google Integration][integration_google].
 It will manually import all events from the calendar once.
 - "Sync calendar" will schedule a background job to continuously synchronize all events from that calendar with your Nextcloud calendar.
 This job should run every time background jobs run (Nextcloud Settings > Administration > Basic settings > Background jobs).

 ![Screenshot of the app settings page](./docs/images/settings.png)